cuinjune/SlotMachine/README.md

 # SlotMachine
- A slot machine code for an arduino to control three LED Matrices and a Servo motor.
+ A slot machine code for an Arduino to control three LED Matrices and a Servo motor.